List of Dexter characters: Harrison Morgan

-Harrison Morgan is the son of Dexter and Rita Morgan and the half-brother of Cody and Astor.
-Harrison first appears in season 4, crying in the car while Dexter tries to calm him down.
-His crying keeps Dexter constantly fatigued in the first part of Season 4 which in turn causes Dexter to make mistakes while practicing his "hobby".
-Dexter appears to care for him genuinely.
-At the end of Season 4, he is found by Dexter, crying in a pool of blood, much as Dexter had been found by Harry when he was three.
+Harrison Morgan is the son of Dexter and Rita Morgan and the half-brother of Astor and Cody.
+Dexter calls him a "light to his darkness".
+Dexter is constantly fatigued in the first part of season 4 from taking care of him, which in turn causes Dexter to make mistakes in his kill ritual.
+At the end of season 4, he is found by Dexter, crying in a pool of blood after his mother's murder, much as Dexter had been found by Harry when he was three.
+Ten years later, Harrison appears troubled and traumatized, but does not necesarilly have a "Dark Passenger" like Dexter.